Baschurch: History

 The English name Baschurch first appears in the Domesday Book of 1086 as Bascherche, and both names may derive from an Anglo-Saxon personal name Bass(a).
 Thus the name in Canu Heledd is a Brittonic version of an English name.

 Local tradition holds that the Berth Pool and its ancient earthworks outside the village are the resting place of the legendary King Arthur.

 In medieval times, several properties in the parish, including Adcote Mill, were owned by Haughmond Abbey near Shrewsbury.

 Baschurch had a township called Boreatton, or Bratton, standing on the banks of the River Perry, with a country house called Bratton House.

 The world's first orthopaedic hospital was established at Florence House in Baschurch by Sir Robert Jones and Dame Agnes Hunt in 1900 as a convalescent home for crippled children and later to treat wounded from the First World War.
 The hospital moved to Oswestry in 1921.

 In 2000 a large stone made of local sandstone was erected in the modern centre of the village to commemorate the Millennium.
 Similar smaller stones were erected in neighbouring communities.

 Churches

 A major feature of the village is All Saints' Church (Church of England) which is one of the oldest standing structures in the village (perhaps the oldest).
 A timber church which burnt down is believed to have stood on the same site previously.
-Leading industrialist and builder Thomas Telford made numerous major alterations to the modern sandstone church.
+Leading engineer and builder Thomas Telford made numerous major alterations to the modern sandstone church.

 The village also had a Methodist chapel which was built in 1873 and closed in 2014 after the congregation had "dwindled to less than a dozen".
 It was sold for conversion into a house in April 2015.